 - Processing and packaging, similar to eCommerce packaging and subscription box packaging

-- Distribution, retail, and wholesale (see Wholesale Definition and Wholesale vs Retail Price)
+- Distribution, retail, and wholesale (see Wholesale Definition, how to run a wholesale business, and Wholesale vs Retail Price)

 During the production stage of the food and agricultural supply chain, food is grown, cultivated, and/or developed.
 Producers include animal farms, farmers, and food manufacturers.

-There are local and international guidelines, laws, and legislation that restrict producers based on how the food should appear.
+When thinking about, "what is the food supply chain?" be sure to remember there are local and international guidelines, laws, and legislation that restrict producers based on how the food should appear.
 Quality standards are also in place that the products have to live up to.
-This includes the color, shape, and size.
+These include the color, shape, and size of the products.

 After harvesting the product, it has to be washed and prepared.
 Depending on the product, it might not be ready to eat.
 For instance, farmers harvest bananas while they’re still green.
 This is because they ripen during their journey to the grocery store and in environments that are strictly controlled.